suits-rpg/rules/lib/rules/combat.md

 bonus for face cards (as in optional rules).
 If the minions are legion you can even break them into groups of four and only draw for every group; as in, "Minion 1, 5, and 9 draws a 4..."

-### Swarms

-Some minions are so numerous that attacking individually is not feasible.
-For them, you can break them into swarms, whose base attack rating is augmented by their population.
-For instance, a herd of kittens may only attack at skill 3, but for every 4 kittens, their skill goes up by 1.

-Attacking a swarm is also hard, because they are tiny; they may have a high defense (say, 7) that goes _down_ by each additional kitten.
-You kill one kitten for winning, +1 for every full 2 points of marginal success. so if you draw a 10 and they draw a 3, you kill 4 kittens (1 at 4, 6, 8, and 10);

-The downside, most armor is not swarm-proof.
-You get at best 33% of your armor's defense against swarms.

 ## Card Value

 the numeric value of face cards are varying based on the "blackjack rule"; at the holder's option: